This post will tell you how to increase book sales on amazon, primarily by using categories and keywords.

 You can rather cleverly “bake in” little bits of marketing and discoverability into your book.
 This is all that is meant by the somewhat intimidating phrase of “optimizing your metadata” — you’re simply attaching the right pieces of information so retailers know what kind of book it is and fans of that genre can find it more easily.

-If you are smart about metadata, you can give yourself a huge advantage over much of the marketplace.
+If you are smart about metadata, you can give yourself a huge advantage over much of the marketplace, and increase your kindle book sales on amazon.

 How To Choose Categories